WordsOut poems by

 That's why I’m here, and why I stay,

-for now a billion times a day
+for now ten billion times a day

 somehow he manages to rise,